blocknetdx/documentation/docs/governance/proposal-voting.md

 			* Inputs: 3000, 3000, 2000, 1000, 1 (tx fee input)
 			* Total: 9000 + 1 (tx fee input)

-??? info "Examples Of Invalid Setups"
+??? info "Examples Of Invalid Input Setups"

 	1. Not at least 5000 BLOCK:
 		* Address A